 In addition to the open meetings lawsuit, the parties suing the university are seeking copies of records they say could expose a scheme deeply rooted all the way back to Executive Vice Chancellor-President James Ammon’s office.

-Southern University responded to the decision with the statement below:
+Southern University previously responded to Moore’s decision with the statement below:

 Earlier this year, the university made several difficult decisions regarding leadership changes in the speech pathology department.
 As expected, those employees were unhappy with the changes and had a right to file a grievance and request a committee of faculty to review the decisions.